Quantifying Interstellar Extinction at High Galactic Latitudes: Results and Model Validation With Real Data

-We discuss the difference between the posterior mean effective temperature, metallicity and log surface gravity values with the LAMOST values for each star.
-We find that there is a systematic offset between our mean effective temperatures and those derived by LAMOST with a median difference in the sample of $223.12$ K. The median standard deviation of the effective temperature across the sample is $173.90$ K. The median difference between the posterior metallicity and the LAMOST-derived metallicity is $-0.02$ dex, and the median standard deviation of the posterior metallicity across the sample is $0.20$ dex.
-The median difference between the log surface gravity derived from the posterior and LAMOST's values is $0.05$ dex, and the median posterior standard deviation across the sample is $0.04$ dex.
+We fit our model to the photometry and parallax data assuming a prior extinction distribution {with exponential scale parameter $d_A=0.2$ mag}. {We do not use spectroscopic estimates of stellar parameters in the likelihood function} and we find that there is a systematic offset between our posterior mean effective temperatures and those derived by LAMOST with a median difference in the sample of $223.12$ K. A scatter plot of the LAMOST effective temperatures and the posterior mean effective temperatures for each star in the sample is displayed in the left plot of Figure \ref{fig:compare_lamost}.
+The median value of the standard deviations of the effective temperature across the sample is $173.90$ K. The median difference between the posterior metallicity and the LAMOST-derived metallicity is $-0.02$ dex, and the median value of the standard deviations of the posterior metallicity across the sample is $0.20$ dex.
+The median difference between the log surface gravity derived from the posterior and LAMOST's values is $0.05$ dex, and the median posterior standard deviation across the sample is $0.04$ dex. {If we fit our model to the data but assume that the extinction is $A_0=0 \,\rm mag$, then we find {that} the systematic offset between the posterior effective temperatures and the LAMOST derived values is diminished.}